Indonesia cleric to be freed despite holding to radicalism

-JAKARTA, Indonesia (AP) — Lawyers say the Islamic cleric who was the ideological leader of the Bali bombers and other Indonesian militants is being freed after the country’s president relented on a requirement he renounce radical beliefs.
+JAKARTA, Indonesia (AP) — An Islamic cleric who was the ideological leader of the Bali bombers and other Indonesian militants is being released early from a 15-year prison sentence after the country’s president relented on a condition that he renounce radical beliefs, lawyers confirmed Saturday.

-Abu Bakar Bashir had previously been ineligible for a parole because of his refusal to recognize the secular government’s authority.
+Abu Bakar Bashir had previously been ineligible for parole because of his refusal to recognize the secular government’s authority.
 He insists he is only answerable to God and that Indonesia should be governed by Islamic law.

-Lawyer Yusril Ihza Mahendra, an adviser to President Joko Widodo’s reelection campaign, told a news conference Saturday that the president, after being lobbied, was able to “respect” Bashir’s beliefs and ease the conditions of his release.
+His planned release comes during campaigning for a presidential election due in April in which opponents of President Joko Widodo have tried to discredit Bashir as insufficiently Islamic.

-Widodo announced Friday that 80-year-old Bashir would be released on humanitarian grounds.
+Lawyer Yusril Ihza Mahendra, chairman of an Islamic political party and adviser to Widodo’s re-election campaign, said at a news conference Saturday that he had brought the issue of Bashir’s imprisonment to Widodo, who was able to “respect” Bashir’s beliefs and ease the conditions of his release.

 Most Read Nation & World Stories